Popular Influencers in 2026, a Sponsorship Buyer's View

-Popular influencers ranked through a procurement lens, with rates and named creators from the deal log.
+Popular influencers ranked by what a sponsorship buyer cares about, with rates and named creators from the deal log.

 Key takeaways